TedTschopp/The-Marchen-Engine/index.md

-6. If your document is a private house rules document, not being sold for profit or general use, you may scan and use artwork (including the cover) from the printed version, published in print under the title of ***Märchen Engine Core Rules***, provided that the cover contains the words “House Rules,” near the title, and that the artists are appropriately credited.
+6. If your document is a private house rules document, not being sold for profit or general use, you may scan and use artwork (including the cover) from the printed version, published in print under the title of **Cepheus Engine Core Rules**, provided that the cover contains the words "House Rules," near the title, and that the artists are appropriately credited.

 7. Your rights under this CSL cannot be revoked, and are perpetual,